mlsc-apps/frontend-si/README.md

         div@->message
 ```

-`html`, `head`, `body` are built-in renderers with no data passed to them. `Div` is a built-in renderer to which we will pass data object called message.
+`html`, `head`, `body` are built-in renderers with no data passed to them. `div` is a built-in renderer to which we will pass data object called message.

 2. Make sure to import frontend-si module and in your express app file